gaotianchi/gaotianchi.github.io/_posts/2024-12-14-the-psychological-burden-behind-helping-reflections-on-the-importance-of-saying-no-from-an-internship-experience.md

 "So powerful, then why is he here?"
 "We don't know, it's rumored that the school went through a lot of trouble to keep him here."
 "What happened to his leg?
 How can he sit and lecture?"
-"I don't know, every day we have to let people carry him up and down the stairs, you see him go to the toilet is not fine."
+"I don't know.
+He has to be carried up and down the stairs every day.
+Look, he's not going to the bathroom just fine."

 I was silent, busy with my own things, but for this man I helped him bring food every day, carried up and downstairs, can not help but feel curious, but then this curiosity into boredom, in fact, more of my own boredom.